Arnold: A multi-task, multi-embodiment muscle transformer policy: Results

-Expert policies might not be globally optimal, leaving room for further performance improvement.
-Inspired by fine-tuning techniques applied to large language models~\citep{deepseek-ai2025deepseekr1} and RL-finetuning with augmented loss in~\citep{rajeswaranLearningComplexDexterous2018}, we used the policies trained with OBC as a starting point for further RL training (Figure~\ref{fig:overview}: Step 2).
-Fine-tuning on individual tasks enhanced performance in several of them (Figure~\ref{fig:rl_fine_tuning}).
-Using these improved policies as new experts, we distilled them back into the generalist policy (Figure~\ref{fig:overview}: Step 3), achieving overall super-expert performance (Arnold, Figure~\ref{fig:performance}A, B).
-Thus, we succeeded in training Arnold on 14 complex musculoskeletal tasks comprising different embodiments with expert or super-expert performance.
+Expert single-task policies might not be globally optimal, leaving room for further performance improvement.
+Inspired by fine-tuning techniques applied to large language models~\citep{deepseek-ai2025deepseekr1} and RL fine-tuning with an augmented loss~\citep{rajeswaran2018learning}, we used the policies trained with OBC as a starting point for further RL training (Figure~\ref{fig:overview}: Step 2).
+For a subset of tasks, fine-tuning led to the agent surpassing the performance of the expert~(Table~\ref{tab:arnold-expert-significance}, Figure~\ref{fig:rl_fine_tuning}).
+Using these improved policies as new experts, we distilled them back into the unified policy (Figure~\ref{fig:overview}: Step 3), achieving overall super-expert performance (Arnold, Table~\ref{tab:ablations}, Table~\ref{tab:ablations_per_task}, Figure~\ref{fig:performance}C).